• News

 The available roadside assistance is also very helpful for teen drivers, as many are still learning how to handle tasks like changing tires.

 Progressive is our recommendation for high-risk drivers, a category that includes teens.
-Progressive earned a 9.1/10 overall rating.
-This includes a 9.1 for industry reputation, a 9.0 for coverage, a 9.3 for cost and an 8.9 for customer experience.
+Progressive earned a 4.5 out of 5.0 overall rating.
+This includes a 4.8 for industry standing, a 4.8 for coverage, a 3.9 for affordability and an 4.1 for customer service.

 In addition to roadside assistance, Progressive sports great discounts that teen drivers may qualify for: